 By changing the writing style to take on a more factual and objective tone and the angle to make it more relevant to the economy and market news, they had their story picked up and covered by some of the industry’s largest media outlets.

 Each media has its own style, focus, and editorial line, and when pitching your articles to them, make sure to keep them in mind.
-Adapt your tone and angle accordingly while maintaining
+Adapt your tone and angle accordingly while maintaining the right sense of judgement and tone.

 News is time-sensitive